sunpy/sunpy/doc/source/guide/data_types/maps.rst

 maps have nx pixels in the x-direction, and ny pixels in the y-direction, and there are nt maps in the mapcube, the ndarray array that is returned has shape (ny, nx, nt).
-The data in the map j appears in the ndarray in position (ny, nx, j), that is, the order of maps in the mapcube is reproduced in the returned ndarray.
+The data in the map j appears in the ndarray in position (:, :, j-1), that is, the order of maps in the mapcube is reproduced in the returned ndarray.

 The meta data from each map can be obtained using::